 This trail is part of the Arizona Trail System.
 The area has large green meadows and pine trees.

 The Arizona Trail Horse Lake parking area (Waypoint 030) is easily accessible by vehicle and has a large parking area.
 Park here and head north on the singletrack which leads to the Arizona Trail.

 After only 0.2 miles (Waypoint 031), you'll come to the actual Arizona Trail.
 Take a right to go to Marshal Lake via Horse Lake (a left here takes you toward Mormon Lake.
 Within about 100 yards, the singletrack intersects a 4WD trail (FR129A).
 Take a left (a right will bring you back to Ashurst Lake Road).

 Follow this two track for about a mile until you reach Waypoint 031A.
-This is a fast, easy section of the trail and perfect for kids learning how to handle their bikes on the dirt.
 This area has a wide open feel to it, with the trees scattered and some distance on either side of the road.

 Keep going past the Mormon Canyon Tank on the right.
 You'll find one or two small rocky sections along this portion of the trail.
 At Waypoint 032MEADOW you'll come across another small tank (pond) on the right.
 Keep on the main trail as you pass Waypoints 032 (go through cattle guard) and 033 (keep left).